Xunnamius/msft-todo-backup/README.md

 ```

 Enumerating backups with `msft-todo-backup list` will also reveal the internal
-ID of each backed up list, which can be provided when executing commands in lieu
+index of each backed up list, which can be provided when executing commands in
-of the list's display name.
-This is useful when two lists might have the same
+lieu of the list's display name.
+This is useful when two lists might have the
-name.
-When two or more lists have the same name, referring to that name when
+same name.
+When two or more lists have the same name, referring to that name
-executing a restoration operation will result in an error.
-However, referring to
+when executing a restoration operation will result in an error.
+However,
-the list using its internal ID will allow the operation to proceed normally.
+referring to the list using its internal index will allow the operation to
+proceed normally.

-For example, suppose your account has the following lists: "list-A" (id=0),
+For example, suppose your account has the following lists: "list-A" (index=1),
-"list-B" (id=1), and a second "list-A" (id=2).
-The following command, which
+"list-B" (index=2), and a second "list-A" (index=3).
+The following command,
-attempts to restore _only the second list-A_, will fail:
+which attempts to restore _only the second list-A_, will fail:

 ```shell
 # Fails due to ambiguity